ValveSoftware/Proton/README.md

 Things it contains that Valve's Proton does not:

-- DXVK patched with Async, which can be toggled with DXVK_ASYNC=1
 - Additional media foundation patches for better video playback support
 - AMD FSR patches added directly to fullscreen hack that can be toggled with WINE_FULLSCREEN_FSR=1
 - FSR Fake resolution patch details [here](https://github.com/GloriousEggroll/proton-ge-custom/pull/52)